Hindolam: Structure and Lakshana

 This rāgam uses the swaras sadharana gandharam, shuddha madhyamam, shuddha dhaivatam and kaisiki nishadam.
 Hindolam is not a melakarta rāgam, since it does not contain all the seven swaras.

 Experts in Carnatic music hold differences of opinion on the janaka rāgams (rāgams of origin) that should be attributed to Hindolam.
 It is widely accepted that the 20th melakarta, Natabhairavi, is the parent rāgam of Hindolam, but some would like to associate it with the 8th melakarta, Hanumatodi.
 It can be derived from both, by dropping the rishabham and panchamam.

-Popular Compositions
+Popular compositions

-Sāmajavara gamanā by the maestro Tyagaraja is one of the most popular compositions in Hindolam.
-Mamavatu śri Sarasvati by Mysore Vasudevachar is another popular composition.
-Here are some more kritis composed in Hindolam:
+Here are some Kritis composed in Hindolam: